onomyprotocol/onomy/docs/testnet/onomy-testnet-docs/setting-up-a-fullnode.md

 sudo su -c "echo 'session required pam_limits.so' >> /etc/pam.d/common-session"
 ```
-For this to take effect you'll need to (A) reboot (B) close and re-open all ssh sessions.
+After making these changes, you will either need to reboot your system or close all the ssh sessions and connect again

-To check if this has worked run
+To check if these changes are in effect, run
 ```
 ulimit -n
 ```
-If you see 1024 then you need to reboot
+If limit is still 1024, changes are not in effect yet.

 ### Start your full node in another terminal and wait for it to sync

 ```
-onomyd --home $HOME/.onomy start
+onomyd --home $ONOMY_HOME start
 ```

 ### Check the status of the Onomy chain

 You should be good to go!
-You can check the status of the three
-Onomy chain by running.
+You can check the status of the Onomy chain by running.
 ```
 curl http://localhost:26657/status
 ```